 Many businesses are moving to Office 365, but still think of their intranet as something separate that sits alongside it.
-However, the Office 365 apps can be cleverly integrated and embedded into your intranet, giving you the following benefits:
+However, the Office 365 apps can be cleverly integrated and embedded into your intranet (and your Wizdom intranet), giving you the following benefits:

 - Drive adoption of Office 365 apps and the intranet at the same time